ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 stir in pulverized charcoal to the con­
 sistency of paint.
 Put a coat of this
 over the timber, and there is not the
-man that will live to see it ro
+man that will live to see it rot
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mnhi:batch_mnhi_allemande_ver01:data:sn85025570:00199919921:1876051801:0276/pct:82.482943,34.748680,10.605162,11.303649/!600,600/0/default.jpg"/>
 </td>